up201806330/Retrospective-Wall/README.md

  #### Comenting on Feedback bubbles
 * **Actor**.
 Attendee
 * **Description**.
 Attendees can comment on other's feedback in order to add some information they think might be needed.
 * **Preconditions and Postconditions**.
-Feedback buble must exist in so that it can be commented.
+Feedback buble must exist  so that it can be commented and you need to be logged in.
 - **Normal Flow:**
   - Attendee chooses wich feedback bubble he wants to comment on.
   - Attendee is given a text box to write and an option to phone's gallery if he wishes to add a photo or a gif.